jackycwwang/java-web-service-stack-local-RandD-env-setup-automation/README.md

 ## Introduction
 In this project, a R&D application stack to serve Java web application was set up locally either manually or automated.
 We used vagrant to achieve this setup.

+For setup details, explore the following directories:

 - The directory for manually set up: [Manual setup](vagrant/manual)
 - The directory for automated set up: [Automated setup](vagrant/auto)

-The content is divided into a few sections:
+The content is organized into the following sections:

 - [Java Web Service Stack Local R\&D Environment Manual and Auto Setup](#java-web-service-stack-local-rd-environment-manual-and-auto-setup)
   - [Introduction](#introduction)